Skip to main content

 • Actions are realistic: Every suggested action maps to something you can actually do in Petboost or a concrete external step.
 No vague or impossible suggestions

 • Thresholds prevent noise: Insights only appear when the data is significant enough.
-For example, team insights require at least 2 team members, and trend analysis requires sufficient data points
+For example, team insights require at least 2 team members, service efficiency requires at least 2 services with duration data, and trend analysis requires sufficient data points

 Scrolling Through Cards

 On both mobile and desktop, insight cards display in a horizontal carousel.
 Swipe or scroll horizontally to see more cards.
+Arrow buttons appear at the edges when multiple cards are available.
 Fade gradients at the edges indicate when more cards are available beyond the visible area.

 Related Articles